Ph.D. in Atlantic History

 Thorough knowledge of one foreign language and reading knowledge of another are required of all students.
 Alternatively, students may demonstrate knowledge of one language and competency in social science quantitative skills.
 Language requirements vary, according to the major fields.
 In cases where the dissertation will be in the history of the United States or English-speaking countries, one language plus the quantitative skill is sufficient.
 In Latin American history, Spanish and Portuguese are expected.
 Students should check with the department's Graduate Program Director to determine which languages are appropriate for their program of studies.

-For details on degree requirements please consult the Graduate Manual.
+For details on degree requirements please consult the Graduate Catalog.